-Spirulina, those green fouls smelling tablets or foul smelling powder that you can buy from your local health shop, is known as the "wonder food".
+Spirulina, those green foul-smelling tablets or foul-smelling powder that you can buy from your local health shop, is known as the "wonder food".
 It is microscopic blue-green algae grown in the alkaline waters of shallow lakes.
 It contains over 100 synergistic nutrients and is one of the richest and most complete sources of total organic nutrition in the world.

 Centuries ago it was part of the staple diet of the Aztec civilisation.
 By weight, it is 65-71% protein.
 Compared with eggs, which are 47%, brewers yeast 45%, soybeans 35%, meat and fish 22%.
 It is amazingly low in kilojoules, cholesterol and fat.

 Beef liver is generally regarded as the richest source of vitamin B12, a nutrient used to treat a type of anaemia, but Spirulina has twice the amount.
 It has 10 times the amount of iron as that contained in the same weight of spinach, and five times as parsley, one supplier claims his spirulina is 28 times richer in organic iron than raw beef liver, but who would eat raw beef liver?
 It is also high in beta-carotene (the pre-cursor to vitamin A), 25 times richer than raw carrots, chlorophyll, Vitamin E and minerals, particularly Phosphorus, potassium, calcium, magnesium and zinc.

 Amino acids are the building blocks of proteins.
 Most of the protein our body needs to repair and build can be produced by taking the proteins broken down by digestion, into amino acids, and building the types of protein required, however there are 8 amino acids that the body is unable to produce.